henriquegogo/dotfiles/README.md

 # .vimrc
 Vim and NeoVim default settings, theme, commands and functions
-## Commands
 ### :Find
 Use shell "find" command to search file names recursively
 ### :Search
 Use shell "rg" or "grep" command to search text in files recursively
-### :PluginInstall, :PluginRemove, :PluginUpdate, :PluginRemove
+### :PluginInstall, :PluginRemove, :PluginUpdate, :PluginList
-Manage plugins installing into packages folder.
-Install can be used as "call PluginInstall('author/plugin') as well.
+Manage plugins into packages folder.
+PluginInstall can be used as "call PluginInstall('author/plugin') as well.
 Some default plugins are being installed

 # Disclaimer
 These are my personal settings.
 You can use them as you wish, but I use to change a lot sometimes